 The cons to nonjudicial foreclosure include:

-Sometimes, even if the deed of trust contains a power of sale provision, the lender may choose to pursue foreclosure through the courts.
+Sometimes, even if the deed of trust or mortgage contains a power of sale provision, the lender may choose to pursue foreclosure through the courts.
 Lenders often choose the judicial route if there are title issues, a flaw in the security instrument, or to pursue a deficiency judgment since, in some states, it cannot obtain a deficiency judgment unless a judicial foreclosure is pursued.